mcode/rems-admin/SimpleSetupGuide.md

     Note: How you set environment and path variables may vary depending on your operating system and terminal used.
 See [setting environment variables section](#setting-environment-variables) for more information.

-- Add Test-EHR profile to your environment

-    You can see a list of your pre-existing environment variables on your machine by running `env` in your Terminal.
-To add to `env`:
-    1. Set "TEST_EHR_PROFILE" as "docker-linux" in the .env file in the REMS Repository if running on linux/mac and set "TEST_EHR_PROFILE" as "docker-windows" if running on windows

-        or

-    1. `cd ~/`
-    2. Open `.bash_profile` and add the following lines at the very bottom:
-        ```bash
-        export TEST_EHR_PROFILE=docker-linux # if running on a mac or linux machine

-        export TEST_EHR_PROFILE=docker-windows # if running on a windows machine
-        ```
-    3. Save `.bash_profile` and complete the update to `env`:
-        ```bash
-        source .bash_profile
-        ```

-    Note: How you set environment and path variables may vary depending on your operating system and terminal used.
-See [setting environment variables section](#setting-environment-variables) for more information.

 - Add Compose Project Name to environment

     You can see a list of your pre-existing environment variables on your machine by running `env` in your Terminal.
 To add to `env`: